alexfertel/bulloak/crates/bulloak/README.md

 beginning of each test function.
 This option will also add an import for forge-std's `Test.sol` and all test contracts will inherit from it.

-You can skip emitting the modifiers by passing the `-m` (or `--skip-modifiers`) option.
-This way, the generated files will only include the test functions.
+You can skip emitting the modifier definitions by passing the `-m` (or `--skip-modifiers`) flag.
+Functions will still reference these modifiers in their signatures; only the modifier definitions themselves are omitted.
+This is useful together with bulloak check `-m` (which suppresses missing‑modifier violations).
+If you use `-m` alone, the scaffolded file will not compile until you provide the modifier definitions (or re-run without `-m`).

 ### Check That Your Code And Spec Match